apify/apify-docs/docs/storage.md

 ### Apify app

 To access your storages from the Apify app, go to the [`Storage` section](https://my.apify.com/storage) in the left-side menu.
-From there, you can view your storages by cicking on their `ID` and test your storage API endpoints under the `API` tab.
+From there, you can view your storages by cicking on their `ID` and view your storage API endpoints under the `API` tab.

 ![Storages in app]({{@asset storage/images/datasets-app.png}})